Benedikt-Ellertsson/GAGN2VG05CU/Verkefni5.md

 BEGIN
   DECLARE v_UserID INT;

-  -- Retrieve the UserID based on the provided Username SELECT UserID INTO v_UserID
+  SELECT UserID INTO v_UserID
   FROM User
   WHERE Username = p_Username;

-  -- Insert the new problem into the Problems table INSERT INTO Problem (UserID, CategoryID, ProblemDescription, Timestamp) VALUES (v_UserID, p_CategoryID, p_ProblemDescription, NOW());
+  INSERT INTO Problem (UserID, CategoryID, ProblemDescription, Timestamp) VALUES (v_UserID, p_CategoryID, p_ProblemDescription, NOW());
 END €€